mateusz-uminski/terragrunt-aws-organization/README.md

 # Project structure
 Note: modules that configure either account or region should be placed in the `.settings` directory.
-The code in this repo uses the following project structure ():
+The code in this repo uses the following project structure:
 ```
 |
 | account-name/